Lesson 3: Python Data Types

 >>> Miami_temp_today = 103.40

-In this example we created a float variable and then printed it on the output screen.
+In this example we created a float variable and then printed it on the output screen / programming console.

 Advanced Concepts (Optional)

-There are many other types of data in Python, for example:
+As we mentioned, there are other types of data in Python and programming in general, for example:

 Note that, boolean type True or False is never in quotes which separates it from strings.
 So in short, True and “True” are two different data types in Python, latter is a str type while former is a bool.